softcorespacious/Babibalaboo/README.md

-# TaskFlow - To-Do List with Categories and Deadlines
+# Babibalaboo - To-Do List with Categories and Deadlines (Quick AI generated content)

 A beautiful, modern to-do list application built with React, TypeScript, and Tailwind CSS.
 Features category management, deadline tracking, and a responsive design.